r-moeritz/bt-semaphore/README.md

 ## Status

-The basics are done but it's far from being a replacement for `bt-thread:semaphore`.
+The basics are done but it's far from being a replacement for `sb-thread:semaphore`.

 ## License